aimxhaisse/docker-mailz/README.md

 You now have:

 - a SMTP server configured for your hostname forwarding mails to…
-- an SPAM filter which forwards regular mails to…
+- a SPAM filter which forwards regular mails to…
 - an IMAP server which is regularily polled by…
-- a RoundCube web interface waiting for you
+- a RoundCube web interface waiting for you.

 ## Features